 Now it is only about two more miles of gawking in amazement before the water ends and you continue by foot.

 Hiking into a portion of lower Antelope Canyon

 We couldn’t wait to get our hiking shoes on and go exploring as soon as our boards touched land.
 Then we saw another couple returning with mud up to their mid-calves from a giant mud pit they had to walk through.
 We quickly realized our flip flops would have to do (sandals are ideal).
 And the mud pit wasn’t bad.
 It just made some not-flattering noises as your feet squished in.
-But, soon enough we were winding through the canyon.
+But, soon enough we were winding through Antelope Canyon.

 Since the wind was supposed to pick up in the next few hours, we didn’t hike very far.
 But, we couldn’t help but wander until we found some of those epic slot canyons we came for.
 We turned around just before the trail splits, about a mile in.
 However, you could go further, if time allows.

-A Windy Return
+A Windy Lake Powell Paddleboard Return

 We were warned about the wind before leaving, but thought “how bad can it be?”
 Well, let’s just say we were definitely sit-down paddling most of the way back with how choppy it got.
 Strangely, it didn’t feel very windy, but the water told another story.